fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 Push the latest version to Fly.io/Render and verify that everything works there as well.

-**NOTE**: you should deploy the BACKEND to the cloud service.
-If you are using Fly.io the commands should be run in the root directory of the backend (that is, in the same directory where the backend package.json is).

-You shall NOT be deploying the frontend directly at any stage of this part.
-It is just backend that is deployed throughout the whole part, nothing else.
+**NOTE:** You shall NOT be deploying the frontend directly at any stage of this part.
+Only the backend repository is deployed throughout the whole part.
+The frontend production build is added to the backend repository, and the backend serves it as described in the section [Serving static files from the backend](/en/part3/deploying_app_to_internet#serving-static-files-from-the-backend).

 </div>